vain0x/milone-lang/docs/refs/x_ptr_types.md

 This page describes non-function pointer feature.

-- *NOTICE(lang-ext)*: This feature is "language extension", i.e. not compatible with F#.
-Identifiers that start with `__` are for extensions.

 ## Prerequisites

-It's assumed that the reader know about:
+This page assumes the reader knows:

 - Basics of the C language
 - Undefined behavior (UB) in C